Beginner's guide to the Tour de France

 The Teams

 22 teams of eight riders will start the Tour - 176 riders in total.
-That comprises all 18 of the first division WorldTour teams as well as four teams from the lower divisions of pro cycling who are invited to participate by the race organiser, the Amaury Sport Organisation or ASO.
+That comprises all 18 of the first division WorldTour teams as well as four teams from the second tier of pro cycling who are invited to participate by the race organiser, the Amaury Sport Organisation or ASO.

 Each team will have a leader, although not all will be aiming for overall victory.
 There may also be other specialists in the team like a time trial expert or a sprinter, but the focus will be on the leader, with the balance of the team made up of riders there to help him meet his objectives - the domestiques.